slipset/slipset.github.io/_posts/2021-09-11-all-your-base.md

 But, this series is not about hiding implementation details about your database, it's about how to reduce Components in your system.

-So, no matter how you choose to do this, you need to at some point give the function which interacts with a database a handle to that database.
+So, no matter how you choose to do this, you need to at some point give the function which interacts with the database a handle to that database.
 Previously we did it by `assoc`ing the org-database to the `system`, what are we doing now?

 The insight, which of course is not very novel, is that every request runs in some sort of _context_.
 In our case, it's in the context of a user and an org, so we have this simple function which is `req->context` which takes a request and returns us a context containing the org-db and the running user.